How Memory Impacts Math Learning in Kids

 Multisensory Techniques: Combining visual, auditory, and hands-on activities strengthens both working and long-term memory [9].

 Active Learning: Encourage children to teach math concepts to others.
-This boosts recall and understanding [8].
+This boosts their recall and understanding [8].

 "When the child becomes the teacher, they are switching into a more active role and thus enhancing their working memory skills." - Laine J., Author at Peak Academics [8]